events

 10:00 - 10:45

-Hear how to develop a comprehensive approach to creating high-quality, purposeful innovation spaces that drive economic growth, talent attraction, and sustainable development across different regional contexts.
+Hear about how UK cities and place leaders understand the role of innovation - and high-quality, purposeful innovation spaces - in driving economic growth, attracting talent, and supporting sustainable development across different regional contexts.

 • Chair: Erika Lewis, Chief Executive Officer, Connected Places Catapult